 - National Residence Hall Honorary

 The National Residence Hall Honorary (NRHH) recognizes students living in the residence halls that have shown service and have provided important leadership in the advancement of the residence halls at East Stroudsburg University.
 The chapter at East Stroudsburg University is named for Ardath E. Houser, former assistant dean of students and associate professor in the Counseling Center.
-Faculty advisor Nancy Weaver, (570) 422-3583.
+Advisor Ryan Kassis, (570) 422-3583.

 - Omicron Delta Epsilon (Economics)